A Brief Defense of the Resurrection

 If the resurrection happened then that new creation is the most significant thing that has happened since the (literal) beginning of time with the creation of all things.
 If the resurrection indeed happened then it confirms the words and work of Jesus.
 If the resurrection happened, it truly changes everything.

-Second, it is important to argue for the resurrection because the Bible itself all over the place argues for the resurrection.
+Second, it is important to consider arguments for the resurrection because the Bible itself all over the place argues for the resurrection.
 It’s what the Christian hope is built upon.
 If it didn’t happen then what are we doing?!

 So, many of the sermons in Acts seek to prove that Jesus is the promised Messiah (see Acts 9:22; 13:16ff; 16:13; 17:3, 17; 18:4-5, 19; 19:8ff; 24:25; 26:6, 22-26; 28:23, 31 cf. 18:28; from the beginning of the church preaching and teaching was integral 2:42).
 Also, Luke wrote an “orderly account” to Theophilus so that he would have “certainty” (Luke 1:3).
 Luke said that Jesus “presented himself alive to them after his suffering by many proofs” (Acts 1:3).